 The person that I am

-at the vanguard of building LBTQI advocacy and uniting the Caribbean
+at the vanguard of LBTQI+ advocacy to unite the Caribbean